sendgrid/docs/content/docs/ui/managing-contacts/adding-contacts.md

 </call-out>

 Once we have completed processing your new contacts, you will receive an email to any addresses specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications).
 If there is no email address specified for notifications, the report will go to the address associated with the account by default.
-To add an additional notification email address, click **Add Notification Email Address**
+To add an additional notification email address, click **Add Notification Email Address**.

 ![]({{root_url}}/img/add_notification_email_contacts.png "Add Notification Email Address")